$62.87-$77.89 hourly / $10,897.85-$13,500.52 monthly / $130,774.20-$162,006.24 annual

 Stimulate teamwork and promote cohesiveness to achieve team and project goals

-Establish effective working relationships with administrators, staff, project consultants, and vendors
+Establish and maintain effective and cooperative working relationships with administrators, technology staff, project consultants, users, and vendors

-A bachelor's degree from a recognized college or university, preferably with a major in computer science, computer information systems, computer engineering, or a related field.
+A bachelor's degree from a recognized college or university, preferably with a major in computer science, computer information systems, management information systems, computer engineering, or a related field,

 A valid Class “C” California driver's license.